Adeno-associated virus: Clinical trials

 As of 2019, AAV vectors have been used in over 250 clinical trials worldwide, approximately 8.3% of virus-vectored gene-therapy trials.
 Recently, promising results have been obtained from Phase 1 and Phase 2 trials for a number of diseases, including Leber's congenital amaurosis, hemophilia, congestive heart failure, spinal muscular atrophy, lipoprotein lipase deficiency, and Parkinson's disease.

+FDA Approved AAV Gene Therapy Products

+AAV based gene therapy products have entered the worldwide market following completion of successful clinical trials.
+The table below contains FDA approved gene therapies that have entered the American Market and possibly other markets.

-Fundamental Biology
+Fundamental biology

 Genomics, transcriptomics and proteomics

 The AAV genome is built of single-stranded deoxyribonucleic acid (ssDNA), either positive- or negative-sensed, which is about 4.7 kilobase long.
 The genome comprises ITRs at both ends of the DNA strand, and two open reading frames (ORFs): rep and cap.
 The former is composed of four overlapping genes encoding Rep proteins required for the AAV life cycle, and the latter contains overlapping nucleotide sequences of capsid proteins: VP1, VP2 and VP3, which interact to form a capsid with icosahedral symmetry.